patoui/laravel-bad-word/readme.md

 'field_name' => 'bad_word:dothraki'
 ```

-Be sure to add a validation message
+Be sure to add a validation message to your `validation.php` file

 ```php
 'bad_word' => 'The :attribute cannot contain bad words.',